 - Experience with relational databases and alternative big data storage systems

-- Experience in one or more of the following areas a plus: machine learning, natural language processing, machine vision, recommendation systems, data pipeline architecture.
+- Experience in one or more of the following areas is a plus: machine learning, natural language processing, machine vision, recommendation systems, data pipeline architecture.
 Proven ability to independently define project requirements and ship products